The Oxford Dictionary defines vulnerability as

 - I achieved employee engagement scores of 88% & 92% year on year which were significantly above the industry and organisational average.
 The reason we strive for teams of highly engaged people is well documented.
 I had a highly engaged, high performance, highly productive and loyal team.
 The sort of team that people asked to come and work in.
 Yep, that felt good.

-- I (eventually) quit my corporate job, with the confidence to follow my bliss.
+- I quit my corporate job, with the confidence to follow my bliss.

 - Most importantly, I’m healthy and I’m happy!

 So, my very strong recommendation is to stop and reflect about how you are living your life.
-Because this is no dress rehearsal, so embrace your vulnerability and start living and leading wholeheartedly and vulnerably.
+Because this is no dress rehearsal.
+Embrace your vulnerability and start living and leading wholeheartedly and vulnerably.
 It’s bloody good!

 Vulnerability Game Changers